rosalynchan/quant-dev-portfolio/README.md

 ## Project Status

-🟡 **Building** - Core architecture is defined.
+🟡 **Building** Core architecture is defined.
 Currently working through the implementation in phases.
-Documentation and design specs are in `/docs`.
 Code examples coming as features are built out.
 ---

 **Status**: 🟡 All projects in active development